scalar/scalar/packages/api-client/README.md

 ## Available Methods

-The following methods are returned from the `createScalarApiClient` call:
+The following methods are returned from the `createApiClientModal` call:

 ### open